SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 Uses the `Intake` `Subsystem`.
 - `shootIfNoteOwned` - Shoots the note if the robot owns a note.
 Uses the `Shooter` `Subsystem`.
-- `aimFor(Pose2d pose)` - Aims the shooter for a specific position, also keeps the wheels spun up.
+- `aimFor(Supplier<Pose2d> pose)` - Aims the shooter for a specific robot position.
+Also keeps the wheels spun up.
 Uses the `Shooter` `Subsystem`.
 - `spinnup` - Spins up the shooter wheels.
 Uses the `Shooter` `Subsystem`.